brunomaga/brunomaga.github.io/_posts/2017-02-17-Linear-Regression-and-Matrix-Factorization.md

 ### Cross-Entropy

+The cross-entropy is equivalent to the negative of the log-likelihood (of the softmax when output of the model is not a distribution).
+However, for classification tasks, we use the cross-entropy formulation avoid numerical instabilities and overflows.
 Most classification tasks use the binary or multi-class cross-entropy loss functions:
 - binary: $$H(p) = -(y \log p(x) + (1-y) \log (1-p(x)))$$.
 - multi-class: $$H(p,q) = -\sum_x p(x) \log(q(x))$$, for true value $$p$$ and predicted value $$q$$.

-The cross-entropy is equivalent to the negative of the log-likelihood (of the softmax when output of the model is not a distribution).
-However, for classification tasks, we use the cross-entropy formulation avoid numerical instabilities and overflows.

-There are some other loss functions of interest for specific use cases.
-I summarize a few below.

 ### Triplet Loss

-**[Triplet loss](https://en.wikipedia.org/wiki/Triplet_loss)**: used on classification tasks where the number of classes is very large.
+**[Triplet loss](https://en.wikipedia.org/wiki/Triplet_loss)** is used on classification tasks where the number of classes is very large.
 Triplet loss helps by learning distributed embeddings representation of data points in a way that in the high dimensional vector space, contextually similar data points are projected in the near-by region whereas dissimilar data points are projected far away from each other.
 The network is trained against triplets of images: an **anchor image** of a person, **positive image** which is another image of the same person, and a **negative image** which is a picture of another person.
 The Triplet Loss minimizes the euclidian distance between an anchor and a positive and maximizes the distance between the Anchor and the negative.
 Tasks that we can perform: face recognition ("who's this person") and validation ("are these the same person?") and clustering ("find most similar people").
 The formulation is:

 $${\displaystyle {\mathcal {L}}\left(A,P,N\right)=\operatorname {max} \left({\|\operatorname {f} \left(A\right)-\operatorname {f} \left(P\right)\|}^{2}-{\|\operatorname {f} \left(A\right)-\operatorname {f} \left(N\right)\|}^{2}+\alpha ,0\right)}$$